 John Oakes was born and raised in Connecticut.
 He earned a bachelors degree in Chemistry at the University of Connecticut in 1977.
 John became a Christian as a graduate student in December of 1978 as part of a campus ministry in Boulder Colorado led by Tom Brown.
 At the time he was a graduate student of chemical physics at the University of Colorado.
 Having been part of the campus group for 6 years, it was in 1984 that John earned his PhD in chemical physics.He and Jan were married the same year.
 In the summer of 1984, John worked as an intern for the Boulder Church of Christ.
 Following their marriage, John and Jan moved to Spokane, Washington, where John was a chemistry professor at Gonzaga University for two years.
 From there they moved to San Diego, where they worked in the ministry for about two years.
 At that time John returned to teaching.
 He taught at UCSD, Mesa College, and other colleges in the area.
 While living in San Diego he was asked to speak a number of times to different groups on Christian Evidences.
 In 1993 John and his wife and three children moved to Fond du Lac, Wisconsin, where he had a position as a professor of chemistry and physics at Marian College.In 2000, their family returned to San Diego where John works as a professor of Chemistry at Grossmont College.
-He and Jan have three children: Ben, 26; Elizabeth 24; and Kate 22 years old.
+He and Jan have three children: Ben, 28; Elizabeth 26; and Kate 24 years old.

 John’s interest in Christian evidences sprang naturally from his being a scientist.
 He began teaching on the subject almost as soon as he was converted.
 John Clayton’s speaking was a great inspiration for him.
-Having a dual PhD in chemistry and physics, and having taught for 28 years has made him uniquely qualified to deal with areas of science and the Bible.
+Having a dual PhD in chemistry and physics, and having taught for 30 years has made him uniquely qualified to deal with areas of science and the Bible.
 Besides science, John is very interested in history, both church history and history in general.
 He is also interested in philosophy and studies in the Christian Worldview.
 He has taught a number of classes on the Christian Worldview, Christian Theology and related topics.

 John teaches classes to adult groups, campus, singles and teens.
 Subjects he teaches classes on include: God, Science and the Bible; History, Archaeology and the Bible; Messianic Prophecies; Daniel, Prophet to the Nations; From Shadow to Reality; How We Got the Bible; Book of Revelation, Book of Ezekiel, Post-Exile Prophets, Book of Luke, Jesus: Man, Myth or Messiah?; The Bible, From God or Man?: The Problem of Pain and Suffering; Church History; Old Testament Survey; The Book of Hebrews; The Resurrection; Christian World View; World Religions; Induction, Deduction and Revelation: Knowing God’s Will; Mormonism; Jehovah’s Witness; History of Baptism: Into Christ; and Eldership: Qualities or Qualifications? and many more.
 He has taught in various locations in the USA and abroad.
 He has taught in more than sixty countries, for more than 150 churches and organizations, and for more than 35 universities and colleges..

 As far as other interests are concerned, between serving the church in San Diego, his work as a scientist, teaching, and the role he plays as a husband and a father, to say nothing of his being an author, John is not left with a lot of free time.
 When he does have a bit of spare time he likes to run, get involved in sports and work in the garden.